adityarokadee/MediciaApi/README.md

 # Medicia Api
-Medicia is an medical bio data application where user can keep track of the checkups.
-Doctor and User can Register in it and create their profile and control who can view them.
+Medicia is a medical bio data application with which users can keep track of their Checkups.
+Doctors and Users can register in the app and create their profile, which will give them control as to who can see their data.

 <https://medicia-api.herokuapp.com/>

 ## Problem Statement
-When we visit for the doctor we have to answer about our previous diseases and the medications we usualy take.
-Also during the diagnosis if the patient is found to be having wrong medicines its very difficult to found where the things got wrong.
-So it is important to keep the track of all the medical checkup history.
-Also it is very important that only you can control who can see your personal information.
+When we go to see a doctor, most of the times we have to answer a lot of questions about our medical conditions and previous medical records.
+It is quite common to have health implications because of not enough information about the patients’ medical history.
+It’s crucial to have our medical data recorded and stored.
+In addition to that, this medical data/record should only be available to the doctor with the patients’ permission.
+Medica does exactly that.

 ## Solution
-Created an online Medical History Tracker so that we can access to our history anywhere we want.
-Give the access to see our history only to specific doctors so that they could precribe medicine accordingly and update your current history.
+Create an online Medical history data base that would allow us to have access to our medical history regardless of where we are.
+Provide access to our medical history to those doctors who are going to treat us, which would form a better understanding of the patients’ medical history for prescribing medicines, and lastly, update the data base with each new medicine/treatment.